The National Black Catholic Congress®

 Most Reverend Moses B. Anderson, SSE

-Born in Selma, AL, in 1928, he was ordained an Edmundite priest in 1958.
+Born in Selma, AL, in 1928, he attended Saint Micael's College in Winooski, Vermont, and graduated magna cum laude with a B.A. in philosophy.
+He then went to Saint Edmund's Seminary and was ordained an Edmundite priest in 1958.
+He earned an M.S. in Sociology from St. Michael's College and an M.A. in Theology from Xavier University.
 During his 25-year anniversary as a priest, he was ordained an auxiliary bishop of Detroit, a post he held for 20 years before retiring from active ministry in 2003.
 Bishop Anderson was called home on Jan.
 1, 2013.

 Most Reverend Shelton Fabre, V.G.

 Born October 25, 1963 in New Roads, Louisiana, Bishop Fabre is the fifth of six children, and he was ordained a Priest on Saturday, August 5, 1989 by Bishop Stanley J. Ott at St. Joseph Cathedral in Baton Rouge, LA.
 Pope Benedict XVI appointed him Auxiliary Bishop of the Archdiocese of New Orleans in 2006 and was later ordained an Auxiliary Bishop of New Orleans.
 Hughes.
 He was appointed Bishop of Houma-Thibodaux on September 23, 2013, and he was installed Bishop of the Diocese of Houma-Thibodaux, Cathedral of St. Francis de Sales, Houma, LA, October 30, 2013.